christianghama/cyber-security/README.md

 [^1]: You can see that I am using only confidential information, such as address, credit card number, password etc., which looks weird, but this is because I have the intention to use this table for another exercise about cryptography.

+**Step 6:** After receiving the spreadsheet from a Reviewer, the Author must again press ALT+F8 to access the Excel's interface for macro execution.
+This time, he must select the **VerifyHash** macro and click on *Execute*.
+This macro will run the same hashing algorithm as the previous **GenerateHash** macro, but this time making an additional comparison between each hash code generated against the previous code stored in the column H. Since the first difference is found, the process will be interrupted and the user informed.